Al-Rifa'i Mosque

-Al-Rifa'i Mosque (مسجد الرفاعي, transliterated also as Al-Rifai, Al-Refai, Al-Refa'i, locally known as El-Refa'i, and in English: the Refaai Mosque) is located in Citadel Square, adjacent to the Cairo Citadel.
+The Al-Rifa'i Mosque (مسجد الرفاعي) (Note: Also transliterated as Al-Refai, Al-Refa'i, and locally known as El-Refa'i.) is a mosque located in Citadel Square, adjacent to the Citadel, in Islamic Cairo, Egypt.
 Its name is derived from the Ali Abu Shubbak who is buried in the mosque.
-Now, it is also the royal mausoleum of Muhammad Ali's family.
+It also serves as the royal mausoleum of Muhammad Ali's family.
 The building is located opposite the Mosque-Madrasa of Sultan Hassan, which dates from around 1361, and was architecturally conceived as a complement to the older structure as part of a vast campaign by the 19th century rulers of Egypt to both associate themselves with the perceived glory of earlier periods in Egypt's Islamic history and modernize the city.

 History

 The original structure on the site was a small 12th century Fatimid-era mosque, known as the Al-Dakhirah Mosque.
 But later, the grandson of Ahmad al-Rifa'i, Ali Abu Shubbak al-Rifa'i, was buried within it, and the place was converted into a Zawiya for the Rifa'i tariqah.
 This Zawiya became known as the Al-Bayda Zawiya, and it not only contained the tomb of Ali Abu Shubbak, but also included the tomb of another Sufi mystic, Yahya al-Ansari.

 The present structure of the Al-Rifa'i Mosque was constructed in two phases over the period between 1869 and 1912 when it was finally completed.
 It was originally commissioned for Hoshiyar Qadin, the mother of the 19th century Khedive Isma'il Pasha to expand and replace the old Zawiya.
 Hoshiyar ordered an extensive renovation of the zawiya, and so the original structure save for the graves of Ali Abu Shubbak and Yahya al-Ansari was demolished.
 The new structure was also intended to contain the burial place of the Khedive family.

 The original architect was Hussein Fahmi Pasha, a distant cousin in the dynasty founded by Muhammad Ali of Egypt in 1803, but he died during the first phase of construction, and work was halted after the abdication of Khedive Isma'il Pasha in 1880.
 Hoshiyar Qadin herself died in 1885, and work was not resumed until 1905 when the new Khedive, Abbas II of Egypt, ordered its completion.
 Construction work was supervised by the Hungarian architect Max Herz, head of the Committee for the Conservation of the Monuments of Cairo.